-- 1 Locate the coin-cell battery slot on your computer. - 2 Adhere the coin-cell battery on to the slot. - 3 Connect the coin-cell cable to the connector on the system board.
+- 1 Locate the coin-cell slot on your computer. - 2 Adhere the coin-cell on to the slot. - 3 Reconnect the coin-cell cable to the system board.

 - 1 Install the battery.

 - 2 Install the base cover.

 - 3 Follow the procedure in After working inside your computer.